 Let me tell you a story.
 A general rule of thumb to follow when preaching is to maintain eye contact with the congregation while presenting the sermon.
 One day a lady pastor was preaching to a group of tribal people.
 Before long the women in the crowd seemed to feel angry at our preacher while the men seemed amused.
 When she preached she maintained eye contact with everyone in the group regardless of their gender.
 In that tribal culture, a woman looking straight into a man’s eyes was an invitation to have sexual intercourse with her.
 She was preaching God’s word, but something else was running through the minds of men in her audience.

-Appropriate illustrations also help communication more easier.
+Appropriate illustrations also help communication easier.
 You need to be careful however because using the wrong illustration to represent the wrong truth will confuse the listener.

-9. Apply the message
+9. Apply the Message

 Any sermon is made up of 3 parts.
-Namely the introduction, body (message) and application.
+Namely the introduction, body (message), and application.
 Now the application plays a vital role in your sermon and no matter how good the rest of your sermon was but a poor application always makes your sermon useless.

-‘Couple of years ago I enrolled in a flying school to learn how to fly small aircrafts.
+‘Couple of years ago I enrolled in a flying school to learn how to fly small aircraft.
 One day I was watching a pilot taking his aircraft up and flying a number of rounds and preparing for the landing.
 Everything was perfect except for the landing.
 The results were devastating.
 The aircraft crashed and blasted into a ball of fire.
-Needless to say the pilot didn’t survive.
+Needless to say, the pilot didn’t survive.
 What a tragedy it was.’

 A good preacher will always draw practical applications out of his sermon.
-Without it your congregation will be left behind wondering what are they supposed to do with your message.
+Without it, your congregation will be left behind wondering what are they supposed to do with your message.
 If the message was confronting, without an application they will simply feel judged and condemned.

-10. Keep practicing
+10. Keep Practicing

 One day a woman spotted Pablo Picasso in the market and pulled out a piece of paper.
-‘Mr. Picasso’, she said excitedly, ‘I am a big fan of you.
+‘Mr. Picasso, she said excitedly, ‘I am a big fan of you.
 Please, could you do a little drawing for me?’
 Picasso happily compiled and quickly etched out a piece of art for her on the paper provided.
 He smiled as he handed it back to her, and said, ‘That will be a million dollars.’
 ‘But Mr. Picasso,’ the flustered woman replied, it only took you 30 seconds to do this little masterpiece.’
 ‘My good woman’, Picasso laughed, ‘it took me 30 years to do that masterpiece in 30 seconds.’